BiLLY-J03l/VESPRA-APT/README.md

     - its purpose is to take legit.dll full path as an arg and injects it to a dummy process that it created, then exits.
   - tightVNC.msi:
     - a perfectly safe .msi installer that is executed with certain options to be installed without UI and with proper configuration.
+- Then, it enables SeDebugPrivilege and dumps lsass.exe to a .dmp file to this path C:\\Windows\\Temp\\SSS_ce1aaa99ce4bdb0101000000984b2414aa\\dumpfile.dmp.
+  - Then it puts this file via FTPS on the adversary's FTP server.
+  - Even if the analyst monitored the network traffic, they won't be able to know the credentials of the FTP server or the contents of the .dmp file.
+  - The .dmp file then can be later inspected by mimikatz and the adversary can crack the hashes offline.
 - Then, stage_zero.exe creates a new user with a fairly convincing name, so that the user doesn't touch it or delete it.
 - Then, it enables RDP through registery and service manipulation and configure windows firewall accordingly.
 - Then, it insalls TightVNC with certain msi options to ensure its installation without any user interaction nor UI.
 - Then, it furthur modifies the registery "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon"and adds the dll_injector.exe with the legit.dll full path to achieve system-level keylogging persistance.
 - This makes sure that if ANY user logs onto this machine the keylogger will keep logs of the keystrokes and sends it to the adversary's FTP server.
 - Then, stage_zero.exe executes win_service32.exe which installs the service to the service control manager (SCM) database, with automatic startup to ensure that the service starts up with system bootup.
 - It then, starts the service explicitly.
-(You can delete that anyway).
+(You can disable that anyway).
 - **(OPTIONAL)** It can also disable Windows Defender through registery manipulation which I don't recommend as it can become **VERY NOISY** to the user if he/she casually went to open up Defender Settings.

 ### What happens after Stage 0 (upon restart)?
 #### win_service32.exe:
 1  - The malicious service executes on startup.

-2  - It dumps lsass.exe to a .dmp file to this path C:\\Windows\\Temp\\SSS_ce1aaa99ce4bdb0101000000984b2414aa\\dumpfile.dmp.
-  - Then it puts this file via FTPS on the adversary's FTP server.
-  - Even if the analyst monitored the network traffic, they won't be able to know the credentials of the FTP server or the contents of the .dmp file.
-  - The .dmp file then can be later inspected by mimikatz and the adversary can crack the hashes offline.

-3  - It downloads XOR-encrypted msf shellcode and keeps it in memory.
+2  - It downloads XOR-encrypted msf shellcode and keeps it in memory.
   - It spawns a cmd.exe process in the machine.
   - It decrypts the XOR-encrypted shellcode in memory then allocates and writes it in the address space of the spawned cmd.exe proceess.
   - Then, it executes the shellcode in the context of that remote process.

-4  - It uses a hand-written implementation of reverse shell using Winsock and socket programming.
+3  - It uses a hand-written implementation of reverse shell using Winsock and socket programming.
   - It keeps connecting to the adversary's listening port ensuring SYSTEM privileges.
   - Even if some network issue occurs and the connection crashes, the service keeps trying to connect to the adversary.